AMERICAN ACADEMY OF MATRIMONIAL LAWYERS - NORTHERN CALIFORNIA CHAPTER | Login by clicking the "person" above |

 The Pro Bono Committee was created to address various ways the AAML could serve the Court, potential litigants, or even other Fellows.
 Some of the tasks undertaken have included the following: compiling and updating a referral list of low-fee or pro bono organizations that offer family-law-related services; assisting the Court in locating Judge Pro Tems or gathering volunteers to help with Court-specific needs such as Judgment review or lawyer of the day programs; and creating a History Project to ensure the legacy of our Fellows is not lost to time.

-Trial Practicum: Co-Chairs, Larry Moskowitz & Lexi Mussallem
+Trial Practicum: Co-Chairs, Lexi Mussallem and Vanessa Wills

-Every other year, the Trial Practicum committee puts on a week-long educational program to teach young lawyers the skills they need to handle a trial from start to finish.
-The next Practicum will be in October 2024.
+The Trial Practicum Committee hosts a week-long educational program every even-numbered year to equip young lawyers with the skills necessary to manage a trial from start to finish.
+The next Practicum will take place in October 2026.